 Here’s how to utilize gestures on Nova Launcher:

-- Download Nova Launcher and purchase Nova Launcher Prime from the Play Store, here and here.
-We are not affiliated with TeslaCoil Software that develops and maintains Nova Launcher.
+- Download Nova Launcher and purchase Nova Launcher Prime from the Play Store.
+We are not affiliated with TeslaCoil Software which develops and maintains Nova Launcher.
 Just regular users like so many others.

 - Exit initial Setup when prompted and open B.

 - Select Apps (Apps & notifications).

 - Select All apps (or Default apps right away on stock Android).

 - Tap on the 3-dot menu and select Default apps.

 - Open Home App or Launcher and select Nova as your default launcher.